certutil -hashfile FILENAME SHA256 ^^^^^^^^ use actual file name here

 .

-For more about privacy and security, see Infinite Ink’s…
+For more related to privacy and security, see Infinite Ink’s…